"This is Jerusalem: I have set her in the center of the nations, with countries all around her" -- Ezekiel 5:5, NIV

 Jerusalem wasn't home for most of them.
 Galilee was their home.
 They were outsiders in Jerusalem.
 Indeed, in the Acts 2 account of the Holy Spirit's coming on the day of Pentecost, people identified Jesus' followers as being from Galilee because of the accent in their speech.

 So, why had Jesus told them to stay in Jerusalem?
-Was it because Jerusalem would be overrun by people from all over the Mediterranean during the celebration of Pentecost?
+Could it have been it because Jerusalem would be overrun by people from all over the Mediterranean during the celebration of Pentecost?
 What a global stage the city would be on which to proclaim the Good News.
 Having all of His close followers in Jerusalem for that festival may well have been a strategic move on Jesus' part.

 On the first exam in Introduction to Biblical Literature, students may be asked to hand draw a map of the eastern Mediterranean and indicate the location of several places.
 Check the study guide to see what the expectations (including locations to be marked) are for your particular class.